 I went job hunting and found what would turn out to the best real job I ever had.
 The best colleagues and absolutely the greatest boss.
 But it was work.
-I had to think (a lot), learn (like getting masters in advanced object linking in a couple of weeks), synthesize, design document, write them.
+I had to think (a lot), learn (like getting a masters in advanced object linking in a couple of weeks), synthesize, design documents, write them.
 Back to meeting deadlines.
 My 2-year paid vacation had not eliminated my skills.
 I was as good as ever.
 But.

 Never again would I feel comfortable in a 9 to 5 job although I worked them for twenty more years.
 I got terribly restless.
 Just having to be in one place for all those hours made me itchy.
 I got my work done and done well, but I was spoiled.
 No regular job felt right.

 I was ruined for the real world.

 - If I were a Carpenter and You were a Lady? | meanderedwanderings